HORIBAEzSpecSDK/cpp-sdk/README.md

 > This SDK is under development and not yet released.

 > [!IMPORTANT]
-> For this python code to work, the SDK from HORIBA has to be purchased, installed and licensed.
+> For this C++ code to work, the SDK from HORIBA has to be purchased, installed and licensed.
 > The code in this repo and the SDK are under development and not yet released for public use!

 ⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️